GCPix/wk6_day1_inc_homework/murder.md

 const declareMurderer = function () {
   return `The murderer is ${murderer}.`;
 }
- // returns Colonel Mustard
+ // returns Colonel Mustard because it isn't calling anything else changeMurderer();
-changeMurderer();
-// Mrs White, both green and white are global and the function was run within function for changeMurderer so this time it would should
+//let allows it to be modified so when changeMurderer is called it changes it to Mr Green but before the end of the block the nested plotTwist is called so this ends up being the murderer

 const verdict = declareMurderer();
 console.log(verdict);
+//mrs white

 Episode 7